huggingface/hub-docs/docs/hub/models-interacting.md

 ### How can I see an example of the model in action?

-Models can have inference widgets which let you try out the model in the browser!
+Models can have inference widgets that let you try out the model in the browser!
 Inference widgets are easy to configure, and there are many kinds to choose from.
 Visit the [Widgets documentation](models-widgets.md) to learn more.

 The Hugging Face Hub is also home to Spaces, which are interactive demos that can be used to showcase models.
 If a model has any Spaces associated with it, they'll be linked on the model page like so: